onefoursix/docker-sdc-hdi-ubuntu/README.md

 # README

-This project provides a Ubuntu-based Docker image for a standalone StreamSets Data Collector (SDC) preconfigured with  HortonWorks hadoop-client libraries for use within an Azure environment to connect to HDInsights clusters
+This project provides an Ubuntu-based Docker image for a standalone StreamSets Data Collector (SDC) preconfigured with  HortonWorks hadoop-client libraries for use within an Azure environment to connect to HDInsights clusters